cultuurnet/apidocs/projects/api-design-guidelines/docs/errors.md

 Always use `400` https://api.publiq.be/probs/body/invalid-data when a body is present but does not match with your expected schema. **Ideally the schemas in your OpenAPI file are used to validate this.**

-When the given body does not match with your expected schema, you can optionally include a `schemaErrors` property in the error response to give more info about which errors occured when validating the body with the schema.
+When the given body does not match with your expected schema, it is encouraged to include a `schemaErrors` property in the error response to give more info about which errors occured when validating the body with the schema.

 For example given the JSON body: